-Rumor: Verizon iPhone hits "AP" test stage while iPhone 5 is in "EVT" stageAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Verizon iPhone hits "AP" test stage while iPhone 5 is in "EVT" stageAlex Wagner - Editorial Director of News and Content

 Ever since the most recent Verizon iPhone rumor came to light, it seems like there have been even more iBigRedPhone rumors than ever before.
 Today we've got another one for you, so buckle your seat belt and let's get to the meat of it.
 The folks over at Boy Genius Report have heard from one of their "solid Apple sources" that iPhone model 3,2 just hit the "AP" testing phase, which is the final stage before a product is actually launched.
 The current iPhone 4 is model 3,1, and word is that the 3,2 version is the CDMA-compatible (aka the mythical Verizon iPhone).
 Interestingly, the 3,2 iPhone is said to have a SIM card slot.
 Also, the iPhone 5 is said to be in the engineering verification test, or "EVT," stage.